Educational Support » Educational Support Services (ESS)

 SAFE AND DRUG-FREE SCHOOLS PROGRAM

-• Curriculum Integration: Embedding substance abuse prevention education into the broader school curriculum to reinforce healthy decision-making and life skills.
+• Curriculum Integration: Substance abuse prevention education incorporated into classroom instruction to promote healthy choices and life skills.

-• Professional Development: Providing educators and school personnel with the tools and training necessary to identify warning signs, intervene appropriately, and foster supportive learning environments.
+• Professional Development: Training for educators and staff to recognize warning signs, intervene appropriately, and support student well-being.

-• Student Support Services: Ensuring access to counseling, mentorship, and peer support programs for students at risk or impacted by substance use.
+• Student Support Services: Access to counseling, mentorship, and peer support programs for students impacted by or at risk for substance use.

-• School-Community Partnerships: Collaborating with local agencies, health professionals, and law enforcement to create coordinated prevention and intervention efforts.
+• School - Community Partnerships: Collaboration with local agencies, health professionals, and law enforcement to strengthen prevention and intervention efforts.

-The East Orange School District is committed to ensuring educational stability for all students, including those experiencing homelessness or temporary displacement.
-In alignment with the McKinney-Vento Homeless Assistance Act, the district works to remove barriers to enrollment, attendance, and academic success for students in transitional living situations.
+The East Orange School District is committed to ensuring educational stability for students experiencing homelessness or temporary displacement.
+In accordance with the McKinney-Vento Homeless Assistance Act, the district works to remove barriers to enrollment, attendance, and academic success.

 • Living in shelters, motels, or temporary housing

-• Doubling up with other families due to loss of housing or economic hardship
+• Sharing housing with other families due to loss of housing or economic hardship

-• Residing in cars, parks, or public spaces not intended for regular housing
+• Living in cars, parks, or other places not intended for regular housing

-The district is dedicated to creating a supportive and inclusive educational environment, ensuring that every student, regardless of housing status, has equal access to academic opportunities and the support necessary to succeed.
+The district is committed to ensuring that all students, regardless of housing status, have equitable access to educational opportunities and the support necessary to succeed.

 Director